nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Aspect: Storing Tutorial Groups as lists
 * Alternative 1 (current choice): Storing tutorial groups in their respective tutorial classes
-    * Pros: Faster when performing find functions and groups are better organised.
+    * Pros: Faster when performing find functions such as finding tutorial groups in a particular class.
+Tutorials groups are also better organised.
     * Cons: Splitting groups based on a category makes it harder to extend to support filtering groups with a different category from what is implemented.

 * Alternative 2: Use a single list to store all tutorial groups.